-Apply here: How to spend $2.2 Trillion — and rescue economy
+Apply here: How to spend $2.2 trillion — and rescue economy

 “Time is of the essence,” Mnuchin stressed Wednesday in an interview on CNBC.
 “We have a lot of money.
 We need to get that money in Americans’ hands.”

-If the money is exhausted, he said, the administration plans to go back to Congress for more money.
+If the money is exhausted, he said, the administration plans to go back to Congress for more.
 “That will be at the top of the list to go back to Congress,” he said.

-Other agencies are also operating with diminished manpower, including the IRS, which will help distribute nearly $300 billion in checks — it has lost more than 20% of its workers since fiscal 2010.
+The Small Business Administration has expanded from 3,000 employees to 5,000 and more in order to manage the effort.
+But the IRS, which will help distribute nearly $300 billion in checks, has lost more than 20% of its workers since fiscal 2010.
 There are also unfilled spots at Treasury, which will force Mnuchin to scramble in order to distribute funds successfully.

-“They’re not starting from a full or complete base because they’ve let the positions remain vacant for a long time,” said Sarah Bloom Raskin, who succeeded Miller at Treasury and later served as a Federal Reserve governor.
-“You can’t get the medicine administered if you don’t have the people to administer it.”
+“You can’t get the medicine administered if you don’t have the people to administer it,” said Sarah Bloom Raskin, who succeeded Miller at Treasury and later served as a Federal Reserve governor.

 Associated Press writer Martin Crutsinger contributed to this report.